 Awards for Her Writing

 Her awards include Pushcart nominations in essay, the Appalachian Writers Association Book of the Year Award for Bloodroot, a National Book Award nomination for In a Tangled Wood, the David B. Saunders Award in Creative Nonfiction for her essay “Confessions of a Nail-Biter,” a chapbook prize from Word of Mouth Books for her long hybrid essay My Mother’s Singer (co-winner), first place in the Best of Ohio Writers Contest in the category of Writers on Writing, selection of Gum-Dipped as a Book of the Year finalist by ForeWord Magazine, and the naming of Goosetown as a finalist for the 2011 Ohioana Book Award in the category of About Ohio/Ohioan.
 She has also received funding from the Ohio Arts Council, including, most recently, a 2014 grant.

 A Personal Note

 Dyer and her husband, Daniel, live in Hudson, Ohio, the Western Reserve town where John Brown grew up.
 The small house they live in is next to a funeral home and directly across the street from the site of the old Congregational meetinghouse where John Brown spoke his vow in 1837 to destroy slavery.
-It is perhaps no surprise that Joyce Dyer is currently engaged in a long project about John Brown, as well as a collection of essays about living next door to a funeral home.
+It is perhaps no surprise that Joyce Dyer is currently engaged in a long project about John Brown, as well as a co-edited collection of essays about women and their machines titled From Curlers to Chainsaws.